sciZer0/7/v/README.md

 <br>

-This paper proposes an idea (set of ideas/solutions) about a new revolutionary blockchain protocol considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.
+This paper proposes an idea (set of ideas/solutions) about a new revolutionary blockchain protocol considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchai described below.

 The chief ideas/solutions — including on the new native token with the decreasing total-supply and new approach to consensus — are revealed fully.

 Some ideas/solutions — the absence of which is not preventing from understanding the concept as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.

+The Vote DAO is being formed right now.
+If you are a programming engineer, you may become a Contributor of the Vote DAO.

-In the paper, a simple language is intentionally used, along with a magazine style.
+In the paper, a simple language is intentionally used, along with a magazine style — in order for the whole concept to be convenient for understanding to more amoun of people.

-<p>&nbsp</p>
+<p>&nbsp</p>ĵ
 <h2 align="center">THE VOTE BLOCKCHAIN</h2>
 <p align="center">
 Revolutionary Blockchain<br>